lustoo/OGB_link_prediction/README.md

 ## Results

-We conduct the experiments for 10 times with the random seed 0~9 and results are below:
+We conduct the experiments for 10 times with the random seed 0~9 and results are listed below:

 |    Model     | Test Hits@100 | Val Hits@100  |
 | :----------: | :-----------: | :-----------: |